If you know nothing about SEO (search engine optimization) then this post, SEO for life coaches, may seem daunting….at first

 The alt text (often known as the alt tag) is known to be important though and you have to add this manually.

 Alt stands for alternative and this is the name that Google indexes the image under.

 In other words, if you do a Google search for images, it finds them by searching the billions of alt text descriptions.

-Possibly more importantly though is that the alt text is how visually impaired people know what an image is.
+The alt text is also how visually impaired people know what an image is.

 Page Speed (how long does your site take to load)

 People are in a hurry and the faster the internet moves the more impatient we get when it slows down.

 As such, if you have a site that has been slowed to a crawl because of large hi-res images, video files, too many plugins, or simply because it’s an old theme, you may get punished.

 But even if Google doesn’t punish you, your visitors might when they get fed up with waiting for a page to load and hit the back button.

 If you want to check your website speed you can use the free Google tool here.